-I’m still in the process of tweaking.
-You can help me if you like.
-Download this FREE printable and put it through it’s paces.
-Here are some things to keep in mind.
+Download this FREE printable and see for yourself.
+Here are some things to keep in mind:

 - Real Post-it notes work better than the knock-offs.
 No, this isn’t a sponsored post, but I’ve observed that my “store brand” sticky notes just don’t stick as well as the real McCoy.
 Consider this as you shop and maybe snatch up a bunch of new Post-its during the back to school sales that are going on now.
 Get the 3×3 size.